laiagomezmessia/lab-web-scraping-single-page/readme.md

 ## Note
-- The clustering model and scaler are loaded using pickle from files named kmean.pkl and scaler.pkl.
+- The clustering model and scaler are loaded using pickle from files named kmeans.pkl and X_prep.pkl.
 Ensure these files are present in the project directory.

 - The script can be further extended to include additional features or improve the recommendation algorithm.